CLEconomides/RVQE/README.md

 ## Datasets

-No external datasets are necessary; the implemented ones can be elected with the `--dataset` switch.
+No external datasets are necessary; the implemented ones can be elected with the `--dataset` switch, and all required files are precomputed.
 Some datasets for memorizing sequences require a certain batch size or number of shards or combinations thereof; the program will complain if this is manually set to something invalid (e.g., `--dataset simple-seq` makes the QRNN learn precisely two sequences, so the setup is such that either `--num-shards 2 ... --batch-size 1` or `--num-shards 1 ... --batch-size 2` is allowed).
 Most datasets do not have such a restriction.

 For MNIST, the batch size indicates how many samples _of each digit_ are presented.

+MNIST data augmentation with t-SNE was too slow in mathematica alone; hence it is broken up into two steps, data preparation using the `./notebooks/mnist.nb` MM file, and `./notebooks/mnist-tsne.ipynb` file which performs the heavy lifting.
+The created data can then be re-imported in MM, and exported for use in training.
+All of these files are included for transparency, and do not have to be executed before using the code.

 ## Experiments